svanzoest-cookbooks/camo/README.md

 ## Configuration

 These are configuration parameters that will be passed directly to camo via the init scripts.
-Please see camo documentation for more details on these attributes.
+Please see the [camo documentation](https://github.com/atmos/camo#configuration) for more details on these attributes.

 * `node['camo']['port'] = 8081`
 * `node['camo']['header_via'] = nil`